-In the case of more complex situations in which the integration flow involves interactions with multiple applications, the requester application-specific AIA service presents its request to the mediator AIA service.
+In more complex situations in which the integration flow involves interactions with multiple applications, the requester application-specific AIA service presents its request to the mediator AIA service.
 The mediator AIA service triggers an AIA service that implements a workflow-like capability and manages all interactions with the provider application-specific AIA services through mediator AIA services.